Juliana Young Koo

-Juliana Young Koo, born Yen Yu-yun (嚴幼韻; September 26, 1905 – May 24, 2017), was a Chinese-American diplomat who worked in the UN Protocol Department.
-Her first husband, Chinese diplomat Clarence Kuangson Young was executed by Japanese armies during World War II.
+Juliana Young Koo, born Yen Yu-yun (嚴幼韻; September 26, 1905 – May 24, 2017), was a Chinese-American diplomat and supercentenarian who worked in the UN Protocol Department.
+Her first husband, Chinese diplomat Clarence Kuangson Young, was assassinated by Japanese imperial forces during World War II.
 She became the long-term mistress for the diplomat and politician V.K.
 Wellington Koo, long before her husband's death.
-After the war, she moved to the United States, in 1956 Koo divorced his wife and married her.
+After the war, she moved to the United States; in 1956 Koo divorced his wife and married her.

 Early life

-On September 26, 1905, Koo was born into a wealthy family with business and government ties in Tianjin, China as Yen Yu-yün (or Yan Youyun).
-Her father Yan Zijun (1872–1931) and her grandfather Yan Xinhou (1838–1907) were both prominent businessmen, her mother was a concubine.
-Later in 1919, her father's wife passed away, and her mother because her father's second wife.
+Koo was born on September 26, 1905 into a wealthy family with business and government ties in Tianjin, China as Yen Yu-yün (or Yan Youyun).
+Her father Yan Zijun (1872–1931) and her grandfather Yan Xinhou (1838–1907) were both prominent businessmen, and her mother was a concubine, although she claimed her mother was her father's second wife; her father's first wife died in 1919, and there was no record that her mother became her father's wife.
 She attended Keen School at the same year.

 She was one of the first women to graduate from Fudan University.
 At university, a special car took her to campus and brought her back, since its number was 84, the male students nicknamed her "Miss 84".

 Marriages and career

 She married Clarence Kuangson Young 楊光泩 (Yáng Guāngshēng, Yang Kuang-sheng)) on September 6, 1929.
 In the 1930s, she became the mistress of Chinese diplomat V.K.
 Wellington Koo (顧維鈞).
 The scandal resulted in Young's being transferred to the Chinese consul general in Manila from 1939 to 1942.
-Young was arrested by the Japanese during World War II and executed on April 17, 1942 together with 7 consulate staff.
-After the death of her husband, she took her three daughters to the U.S and became Koo's mistress again.
+Young was arrested by the Japanese during World War II and executed on April 17, 1942 together with seven consulate staff.
+After the death of her husband, she took her three daughters to the U.S. and became Koo's mistress again.
 Per Koo's arrangement, she worked at the United Nations in New York.
 In 1956, Koo divorced his wife and married her in September 1959.